About the Beach2Beach Charity Fun Run & Festival

 More than just financial support

 Rotary’s worldwide credentials show that we get things done… and not just through donations.
 One good example is a little girl in New Guinea who desperately needed an operation to repair a hole in her heart.
-Rotary Club of Brookvale organised flights, surgeons and accommodation, which resulted in saving this young girl’s life.
+Rotary organised flights, surgeons and accommodation, which resulted in saving this young girl’s life.
 Similarly, we’ve twice sent a team across to Koroipita Village in Fiji to help significantly improve life of many homeless Fijians.
 Rotary International has been entrusted with donations of close to half a billion dollars from the Bill and Melinda Gates Foundation to help eradicate Polio worldwide.